wangdiam/StudyBuddy-Flash-Cards/README.md

-# StudyBuddyCapstoneProject
+# StudyBuddy

-A flash card application built in Android with a Firebase back end that helps students better organize their study materials for easier memorisation on the go.
+A flash card application built with Android and Firebase that helps students better organize their study materials for easier memorisation on the go.
 This app is built with the MVVM architecture.

 ## Built With